THERE ARE GENERALLY THREE TYPES OF APPLICANTS FOR REGISTRATION

 Graduate from Accredited Education

-Applicants for registration as a License Optician in Saskatchewan who are graduates from an educational program that is approved by the Saskatchewan College of Opticians.
+Applicants for registration as a Licensed Optician in Saskatchewan who are graduates from an educational program that is approved by the Saskatchewan College of Opticians.
 The SCO approves programs accredited by NACOR.
 An application for registration must have completed an approved education program or one deemed equivalent by the SCO and must successfully challenge that National Optical Sciences Examinations.

 Non-Accredited Education Applicant